sciffany/sciffany.github.io/_posts/blog/2020-05-05-phaser-tut.md

 <img src="/assets/images/blog/phaserRect.png" width="300px"/>

-# Done
+# Hooray!

-Hooray!
-We've just intialized a generic Phaser Game.
+We've just intialized a generic Phaser Scene.
 We can further build on this by <a href="/blog/phaser">adding components</a> and logic.